-We have been lucky to have worked with the amazing Joshua E. Brown, a Staff Writer at the University of Vermont and excellent communicator of science, to help us describe some of our work to the general public.
+We have been lucky to have worked with the amazing Joshua E. Brown, a Staff Writer at the University of Vermont and Catherine Longmire at the University of Tennessee, Knoxville, both excellent communicators of science, to help us describe some of our work to the general public.

 A Major Research Infrastructure (MRI) grant from the National Science Foundation of over $1 million supported a new supercomputer named DeepGreen composed of 80 GPUs delivering over 1 petaflop for of high performance computing power for the Vermont Advanced Computing Core.